 The Pastor(s) shall coordinate with Elders and Deacons to plan and conduct worship services.
 The Senior Pastor is expected to preach in a majority of the services at the home Church.
-All

-Pastor(s) shall promote the core values of the Church and preach and teach sound doctrine as required by the Scripture (Titus 2:13-15).
-All Pastor(s) collaborate with Elders and Deacons to plan small group Bible studies and Sunday School to promote discipleship training and church fellowship.
+All Pastor(s) shall promote the core values of the Church.
+All Pastor(s) collaborate with Elders and Deacons to plan small group Bible studies and Sunday School to promote discipleship training.